Pancakes-3/test-ai-program/README.md

 Welcome to SimpleAI.
 Type 'quit' to exit, 'help' for options.
 ```

 Then type messages and read the replies.
+If you accidentally start it in a way that immediately closes the window, launch it from
+an open terminal instead so you can see the prompts (the program will now pause on exit when it detects an immediate close).

 ## Commands
 - `help` – show available commands.